Conference programme

 18:30-18:45 „Management of mild/moderate hemophilia patient with atrial fibrillation and dilatative cardiomyopathy" - Kristīne Bernāte, Latvia

-19:00Networking event (foyer area of the venue, no live music/entertainment)
+19:00Welcome reception (foyer area of the venue, no live music/entertainment)

 25th April